Haar null and Haar meager sets: a survey and new results: Analogs of the results from the locally compact case

 The Steinhaus theorem and its generalizations state that if a set $A\subseteq G$ is not small (and satisfies some measurability condition, e.g.\ it is in the $\sigma$-ideal generated by the Borel sets and the small sets), then $AA^{-1}=\{xy^{-1} : x,y\in A\}$ contains a neighborhood of $1_G$.

 The original result of Steinhaus stated this in the group $(\mathbb{R}, +)$ and used the sets of Lebesgue measure zero as the small sets.
 Weil extended this for an arbitrary locally compact group, using the sets of Haar measure zero as the small sets.
-We already stated this result as \autoref{cor:SteinhausHaarGen} and used a special case of it to prove that there are no (left or right) Haar measures in non-locally-compact groups.